wp-plugins/post-index/readme.txt

 Stable tag: 0.7
 License: GPLv2 or later

-Build an index of all posts found for a specific category and display it in any page or post.
+Generates an index of your posts that can be used in any page or post.

 == Description ==